elam91/resume_backend/README.md

 ```
 ## Production

-Ready to run as container (see dockerfile).
-Environment is determined by DJANGO_CONFIGURATION env variable
+Ready to run as container (see dockerfile). pushing to prod deploys to fly.io.
-which maps to class in settings.py.
-Note that in non local dev environments DEBUG=False so django won't magically serve statics
-You can use Nginx for that (before the django service, see, the [nginx.conf](./ecs/nginx.conf) for a reference)
-or install [whitenoise](https://whitenoise.evans.io/) and add it as a middleware.
-This is a common pattern for PAAS deployments

 ## Setup for use in local environment as a "black box"
 e.g when you work on the frontend